darth10/holy-emacs/README.md

 ## Overview

 * Support for editing/debugging Clojure, Emacs Lisp, Scheme, C#, JavaScript, Haskell, Python, Ruby, PHP and C.
-* Installs all required packages from GNU, Marmalade and MELPA repositories on startup.
+* Installs all required packages from MELPA and Marmalade repositories on startup.
 * Includes `magit`, `helm`, `projectile`, `company` and `yasnippet`.
 * Uses `god-mode` for modal editing.
 All key bindings work in `god-mode` and it's only used to reduce the usage of modifier keys.
 * Uses `use-package` and `bind-key`. <kbd>C-h C-l</kbd> (or <kbd>M-x describe-personal-keybindings</kbd>) will display all available key bindings.
 * Uses `which-key` to interactively describe key bindings.
 * Uses `desktop-save-mode` to manage sessions and buffers.
 * Uses `editorconfig` to handle multiple indentation styles.
-* Automatically saves backup files to `~/.emacs.bak/`.
 * Upgrade all packages using <kbd>M-x core/upgrade-packages</kbd> or `make upgrade`.
 * Recompile all packages and configuration using <kbd>M-x core/byte-recompile-files</kbd> or `make recompile`.